 Checking the electoral roll was a mammoth task which required over 80 people in 1978.
 Shown here (from left) are Sue Howard, Jean Sewell and Barbara Ross at work.
-The Ministry of Justice was responsible for the roll but, despite the number of people involved, the system did not effectively maintain the accuracy of information.
-The problems were so widespread that an inquiry was held.
-Its 1979 report revealed that the roll included duplicate entries and the names of deceased people, while many people who had sent in registration forms were not listed.
-Responsibility for the electoral roll was subsequently passed to the Post Office.
+The Ministry of Justice was responsible for the roll.
+Despite the number of people involved, the system was flawed.
+A 1979 inquiry revealed that the roll included many duplicate entries and deceased people, while many people who had sent in registration forms were not listed.
+The Post Office was subsequently made responsible for the electoral roll.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.